Locate-Then-Examine: Grounded Region Reasoning Improves Detection of AI-Generated Images: More Experimental Details

 Since real and AI-generated images are not of the same resolution or aspect ratio, we performed center-cropping and resizing to ensure all input images have a resolution of $512\times 512$ during training.

 We use ms-swift to fine-tune VLMs.
+The batch size is set to 1.
 During the GRPO stage, the number of generations is set to 2.
-For ZoomIn-32B, the full training pipeline took 42.6 hours on 8x NVIDIA A100 GPUs.
+For LTE-32B, the full training pipeline took 42.6 hours on 8x NVIDIA A100 GPUs.
 We found that at least 600 GB of VRAM is required to perform GRPO.
-For ZoomIn-7B, the training took 35.3 hours on 4x NVIDIA A100 GPUs.
+For LTE-7B, the training took 35.3 hours on 4x NVIDIA A100 GPUs.
 The training process is generally stable.
 A few loss spikes are observed during the first 1,000 steps of training, but the model quickly converges after that and recovers from the spike.

 \paragraph{Details of Baseline Methods} A range of methodologies has been proposed for detecting synthetic content, each grounded in distinct theoretical assumptions and detection paradigms.